davidchen003/Web3.0/README.md

 **Commit 11**

+## Conditinoal rendering ("Connect Wallnet" button won't show if there is connected account)

 - setCurrentAccount and pass it `<TransactionContext.Provider value={{ connectWallet, currentAccount }}>`
 - use it in `Welcome.jsx`
   - `const { connectWallet, currentAccount } = useContext(TransactionContext);`